7.0 Wildlife Management Plan (Seniors Only)

 7-2.
 Scorecard

-The written plan is judged by one, two or more experts using the Judge's Scorecard.
+The written plan is judged by wildlife professionals using the Judge's Scorecard.
 Contestants are encouranged to configure their written plan to meet the criteria described in the scorecard.
-Experts who judge the plans are wildlife and forestry professionals or other related natural resource professionals.

 7-3.
 Event description